Converting to open offices? Do it the right way

 What’s less clear is whether the open office design is a purely positive trend.
 Before you convert to an open office design, you must weigh the potential benefits against the pragmatic concerns.

 Four benefits of an open office

 Within the dozens of online resources that expound the pros of open offices, most generally agree that open offices could help organizations:

 - Save money on real estate costs by shrinking the square footage needed per worker.
-If your office square footage footprint is above the benchmark for your industry, you may be missing out the opportunity to reduce occupancy costs.
+If your office square footage footprint is above the benchmark for your industry, you may be missing out on the opportunity to reduce occupancy costs.

 - Improve productivity and interdepartmental collaboration.
 Some sources say staff become up to 1.3 times more engaged at work.